pkarjol/pkarjol.github.io/_pages/cv.md

 Publications \[Related to Thesis\]
 ------
-* Memorization in Deep Neural Networks: Does the Loss Function matter? \[under review\]
+* Memorization in Deep Neural Networks: Does the Loss Function matter? \[PAKDD, 2021\]

 Other Publications
 ------